-Marie Scott Lynched in Wagoner County, Oklahoma
+White Mob Lynches Marie Scott in Wagoner County, Oklahoma

-For generations of black women, racial terror included the constant threat of sexual assault and a complete lack of legal protection.
-The same communities that lynched and legally executed black men for the scarcest allegations of sexual contact with white women regularly tolerated and excused white men’s sexual attacks against black women and girls.
+For generations of Black women, racial terror included the constant threat of sexual assault and a complete lack of legal protection.
+The same communities that lynched and legally executed Black men for the scarcest allegations of sexual contact with white women regularly tolerated and excused white men’s sexual attacks against Black women and girls.